melezhik/user/README.md

 ## groups

-List of groups for user.
-Separated by comma.
+List of user's groups.
+Should be comma separated list of items.
+For example:

+   ` --param groups="developers,admins"`

 ## action